AFL-CIO: Membership

-The AFL–CIO is a federation of international labor unions.
-As a voluntary federation, the AFL–CIO has little authority over the affairs of its member unions except in extremely limited cases (such as the ability to expel a member union for corruption and enforce resolution of disagreements over jurisdiction or organizing).
-As of September 2020, the AFL–CIO had 56 member unions representing 12.1 million members.
+The AFL-CIO is a federation of international labor unions.
+As a voluntary federation, the AFL-CIO has little authority over the affairs of its member unions except in extremely limited cases (such as the ability to expel a member union for corruption and enforce resolution of disagreements over jurisdiction or organizing).
+As of January 2025, the AFL-CIO had 61 member unions representing nearly 15 million members.

 Political activities

-The AFL–CIO was a major component of the New Deal Coalition that dominated politics into the mid-1960s.
+The AFL-CIO was a major component of the New Deal Coalition that dominated politics into the mid-1960s.
 Although it has lost membership, finances, and political clout since 1970, it remains a major player on the liberal side of national politics, with a great deal of activity in lobbying, grassroots organizing, coordinating with other liberal organizations, fund-raising, and recruiting and supporting candidates around the country.